madskristensen/Tweakster/README.md

 Inspired by the suggestion [Add menu option to clear Most Recent File / Most Recent Project lists](https://developercommunity.visualstudio.com/idea/1114306/add-menu-option-to-clear-most-recent-file-most-rec.html).

-Clear the list of files from the **File -> Recent Files** list.
+Clear the list of files from the **File -> Recent Files** list and projects from **File -> Recent Projects and Solutions**.
 It requiers Visual Studio to restart before the items are gone.

 ![Clear MRU](art/clear-mru.png)